AndrewEmad14/ITIDocs/Java/Notes.md

     scan.close()    //be ware that closing a System.in scanner deny anymore input since inputstream is static shared across the application

+# Data Types

+    • Integers: This group includes byte, short, int, and long, which are for whole-valued signed numbers.
+    • Floating-point numbers: This group includes float and double, which represent numbers with fractional precision.
+    • Characters: This group includes char, which represents symbols in a character set, like letters and numbers.
+    • Boolean: This group includes boolean, which is a special type for representing true/false values.

 # displaying output

     System.out.println();

+# Widening And Narrowing

+     Widening Happens implicitly
+    int x=5;
+    doble y=x;
+    BUT Narrowing you have to cast explicitly double x=4.3
+    int y=(int)x
+    does
+    char and boolean arent compatiable

+# instanceof operator

+    instanceof  operator to know the type of class that works in RUNTIME String s = "Hello";
+    boolean result = s instanceof String;   // true

+    Animal a = new Cat();
+    System.out.println(a instanceof Cat);     // runtime → true
+    System.out.println(a instanceof Animal); // runtime → true

+    Animal a = new Animal();
+    a instanceof Cat   // false

+    Animal a = null;
+    System.out.println(a instanceof Animal); // false

 # java constructor